KittyGiraudel/site/_posts/2014-05-19-new-offsets-sass-mixin.md

   - offsets
 ---

-> **Edit (2015/06/06)**: One year later, I know think it's better not to have a mixin for this.
+> **Edit (2015/06/06)**: One year later, I know think it’s better not to have a mixin for this.
 Less Sass, more native CSS.

 About a year ago, I wrote about how I managed to come up with what I think is [a clever Sass mixin to deal with offset positioning](https://hugogiraudel.com/2013/08/05/offsets-sass-mixin/) in CSS, also known as `top`, `right`, `bottom` and `left`.